 As Confucius wrote, “Wherever you go, go with all your heart.”
 We’re pretty sure he was talking about renting a fire lookout tower.

-In the 1930s, the U.S. Forest Service built a large number of rustic shelters in various public lands to house employees known as fire lookouts, whose job it was to spot the smoke of wildfires and notify firefighters.
-Typically located on a mountain summit for maximum viewing distance, these shelters often consisted of one room surrounded by windows, flanked by shutters to block the unforgiving noonday sun.
-They are typically outfitted with only a bed, a propane stove, and possibly a table and chair.
+In the 1930s, the U.S. Forest Service built a large number of rustic shelters, known as fire lookouts, in various public lands to house employees whose job it was to spot the smoke of wildfires and notify firefighters.
+Typically located on a mountain summit for maximum viewing distance, these shelters consisted of one room surrounded by windows, flanked by shutters to block the unforgiving noonday sun.
+They are often outfitted with only a bed, a propane stove, and possibly a table and chair.

 So what are you waiting for, grasshopper?
 Start planning your soul journey at one of these remote fire lookouts.